|detail from THE LIBERATION OF BERGEN-BELSEN CONCENTRATION CAMP, APRIL 1945|

 "Our every experience finds it apex, its substance and ultimate meaning in the death and Resurrection of Christ, whose image is the Cross (instinct crossed by the spirit).
 For this reason, every subject that takes me to paint sooner or later reveals, better still becomes the Cross of Christ....Now, without looking for inspiration elsewhere, I always paint the Crucifix, because in it lies everything I have seen and lived so far until I have painted, and everything I shall ever see in the future; sum of yesterday and prophet of tomorrow: death and Resurrection."

 I reflected on this as I contemplated the recent midnight shooting rampage, by a lone gunman, at a cinema in Aurora, Colorado.
-I thought about the incredibly useful and necessary function of Mass, of Confession, of the Penitential Rite.
+I thought of the Penitential Rite.
 I confess to Almighty God, and to you, my brothers and sisters, that I have sinned...

 I have sinned.
 Not you have sinned, not they have sinned, not I wouldn't sin so much if everyone else acted better.
 This is no arcane, outdated ritual.
 It is a firm grounding in reality.
-It leads to the proper response to evil, which is not shock--the shock, given our own black, wake-me-up-when-it's-over hearts, is that such tragedies don't occur more--but sorrow, contrition, bewilderment, and penance.
+It leads to the proper response to evil, which is not shock--the shock, given our profound spiritual hunger and our mania for guns, is that such tragedies don't occur more--but sorrow, contrition, bewilderment, and penance.
 To recognize my own sin paradoxically gives me hope because if I recognize it I can maybe do something about it.
 I am doing something by participating in Mass, by examining my conscience, and thus am saved, by my own actions combined with grace, from despair.

 Without Christ, the tension of the human condition is too much to bear.
 Without Christ, tripwires, live grenades, and flak gear seem like logical solutions.
 "The joy and the peace gained through daily Mass and Communion with Christ released me from tension," Congdon noted.
 "His love, which transcended my own limited and carnal sentiments, led me to a freedom in which I was constantly renewed in body and in spirit."